 This is a skills- and knowledge-based exam.
 Students are required to practise the various skills in their own time.
-To aid this, students are given a set of example CDs that contain much of the music required for the various tasks.
-Students must of course practise their instrument regularly and often.
+To aid this, students are given access to tailor-made online resources, including a comprehensive OneNote resource.
+Students must, of course, practise their instrument regularly and often.